Fiserv/universal-commerce/recipes/HostedPages.md

 <center><img src="https://raw.githubusercontent.com/Fiserv/universal-commerce/develop/assets/images/HostedPages%20(2).png" alt="HP Diagram" class="center"></center>

+## Getting Started

-1. **Start a New Session** - App calls MAS to get tokenId, encryptionKey and pageLink. tokenId and encryptionKey should not be cached or stored on the app and should be fetched from MAS.
+**Step 1: Start a New Session** - App calls MAS to get tokenId, encryptionKey and pageLink. tokenId and encryptionKey should not be cached or stored on the app and should be fetched from MAS.
 The tokenId and encryptionKey expires frequently and therefore this step should be done every time user starts the flow.

 <center><img src="https://raw.githubusercontent.com/Fiserv/universal-commerce/develop/assets/images/HostedPages%20(3).png" alt="HP Diagram" class="center"></center>

-2. **App calls MAS** - The api between app and MAS is not part of this document.
+**Step 2: App calls MAS** - The api between app and MAS is not part of this document.
 It’s up to the merchant to decide this part of the transaction.

-3. **MAS calls uCom to getToken** - MAS has to call uCom to get a tokenId.
+3. **Step 3: MAS calls uCom to getToken** - MAS has to call uCom to get a tokenId.
 MAS should not cache the tokenId. getToken call will provide the one time session token and public key which needs to be passed to SDK to launch HP.

 **Endpoint URL**